100-mph Fastballs: The Hardest Throwing Pitchers in Baseball History

 Now, of course, it didn't always happen, that is why there has been relief pitching all along.
 Pitchers nowadays do not truly expect to finish a game they've started.
 Nobody in the major leagues has thrown more than 160 pitches in a game since the day Randy Johnson struck out 18 Texas Rangers in 1992.

 When a closer is brought into a game, they are generally brought in during the 9th inning.
 They wait to air it out and they don't have to worry about their arms so much since they're not looking at nine innings, just one or two.

-Now it is pretty obvious, with all the years and thousands of players to have played major league baseball, that I've left some very relevant names, faces, and statistics out of all this.
-There is just too much to say and mention, so please accept my apologies for players you feel were unfairly omitted.
+Now it is pretty obvious, with all the years and thousands of players to have played major league baseball, that I've left out some very relevant names, faces, and statistics.
+There is just too much to say and mention, so please accept my apologies for the players you feel were unfairly omitted.

 Thanks for reading.